-Students develop a thorough grounding in the multiple areas of psychology, as well as an in-depth knowledge of research methods, and awareness of the shift of psychological paradigms throughout history.
+Students develop a thorough grounding in the multiple areas of Psychology, as well as in-depth knowledge of research methods and awareness of the shift of psychological paradigms throughout history.
+Students also learn about phenomena beyond the barriers of the A level specification, specifically in order to foster independent learning and research skills in preparation for undergraduate study.

-The strong skills base which students develop through the study of Psychology acts as a secure foundation for higher degree level study.
+The strong skills base which students develop through the study of Psychology acts as an excellent foundation for higher degree level study.
 Skills such as critical thinking and logical analysis of research, independent learning, and the ability to compare and contrast theories are invaluable in any undergraduate or post-graduate qualification.

 Psychology has a broad range of real world applications in everyday life and offers excellent career prospects.
 Besides the obvious path through which you can become a chartered psychologist, a Psychology degree would allow you to enter careers such as social work, HR, media, business, teaching, nursing- any career which involves working with people.
 The transferable skills you will gain will aid you in many different areas of both your academic and professional working life.